What is a liver transplant?

 Other diseases that may lead to end-stage liver disease include:

 - Acute hepatic necrosis.
 This is when tissue in the liver dies.
+Possible reasons include acute infections and reactions to medicine, drugs, or toxins.

 - Biliary atresia.
 A rare disease of the liver and bile ducts that occurs in newborns.